agiledev-students-fall2022/final-project-team-recipe-grandma/CONTRIBUTING.md

 - Ensure before requesting a change, there are no flow or lint errors.
 Run `npm run flow` to confirm this.
 - All imports should be formatted in sections by components & imports, direct paths, unimported types & unimported enums, and finals/constants.
 Each section should be in lexical order.
 - Run all tests and make sure they are passing before requesting a review of your changes.
+- Have your code reviewed by a peer before merging

 ## Team Values